Lommix/bevy_aseprite_ultra/README.md

 -   Animations
 -   Tags
--   Frame Duration, Repeat, and Animation Direction
+-   Frame duration, repeat, and animation direction
--   Layer Visibility
+-   Layer visibility
--   Blend Modes
+-   Blend modes
--   Static Slices and Pivot offsets
+-   Static slices and pivot offsets

 # Features

 -   Hot reload anything, anytime, anywhere!
 -   Full control over animations using Components.
 -   One shot animations and events when they finish.
+-   Static sprites with slices.
+Use aseprite for all your icon and ui needs!

 # Example